Biomicrosystems/Documentation/README.md

 When using these images please acknowledge respectively

-# Lab-book
+# Documentation
-- The Excel file format of our groups to document your experimental data
+- LABBOOK: The Excel file format of our groups to document your experimental data
+- Confidential Agreement (NDA): document to sign the confidential agreement of the group (spanish version)
+- Poster: Our group's powerpoint format for posters
+- Presentation: Our group's powerpoint format for presentations